responsible-ai-datascience-ipParis/responsible-ai-datascience-ipParis.github.io/content/posts/A-framework-to-learn-with-interpretation.md

 We focus on class-attribute pairs with high relevance, showcasing examples in the provided figure below .
 For each pair, we examine Maximum Activating Samples (MAS) alongside their corresponding Activation Maximization with Partial Initialization (AM+PI) outputs.

 MAS analysis alone provides valuable insights into the encoded concept.
-For instance, on QuickDRAW dataset, attribute $\( \Phi_{16} \)$  relevant for class 'Banana' activate the curve shape of the banana.
-However, AM+PI outputs offer deeper insights by elucidating which parts of the input activate an attribute function more clearly.AM+PI outputs are particularly important for attributes relevant to multiple classes.For example , on CIFAR10 dataset , attribute $\( \Phi_{12} \)$ activates for 'Deer' class , but the specific focus of the attribute remains ambiguous.
-The outputs of the AM+PI method indicate that attribute $\( \Phi_{12} \)$ predominantly highlights the area encompassing the legs and the deer horn, characterized as the most prominently enhanced regions.
+For instance, on QuickDRAW dataset, attribute $\phi_{16}$  relevant for class 'Banana' activate the curve shape of the banana.
+However, AM+PI outputs offer deeper insights by elucidating which parts of the input activate an attribute function more clearly.AM+PI outputs are particularly important for attributes relevant to multiple classes.For example , on CIFAR10 dataset , attribute $\phi_{12}$ activates for 'Deer' class , but the specific focus of the attribute remains ambiguous.
+The outputs of the AM+PI method indicate that attribute $\phi_{12}$ predominantly highlights the area encompassing the legs and the deer horn, characterized as the most prominently enhanced regions.

 ### 4.2.2 Local interpretation

 The authors explored local interpretation through the figure provided below, which showcases visualizations for test samples.
-Both predictor $\( f \)$ and interpreter $\( g \)$ accurately predict the true class in all cases.
+Both predictor $f$ and interpreter $g$ accurately predict the true class in all cases.
 For each case, they highlighted the top 3 relevant attributes to the prediction along with their relevances and corresponding AM+PI outputs.

 ![Local interpretations for test samples](/images/Local_interpretations_test_samples.png)